fmirando/3D-Portfolio/notes.md

   - There was also an issue with module.exports so I changed it to export default {} instead
 - Created folder called 'utils' and copied code for motion.js
 - Created folder 'constants' and copied code for index.js
-  - NOTE this file will containt all the static data that will be displayed on the web page.
+  - NOTE this file will contain all the static data that will be displayed on the web page.
 The data in here can be changed at any time
 - Ran `npm run dev` and web page sucessfully runs at localhost:5173

 /////////////////COMPONENTS/////////////////
-- In App.jsx, set up BrowserRouter and mounted all components
+- In App.jsx, set up BrowserRouter and mounted all components -Able to display temp logo on web page
+  - go to logo.com and create own logo
+  - "FM" logo probably
+- ISSUE (SOLVED): I created my own logo but when it rendered on the web page it was way to big.
+I fized this issue and was able to downsize my logo by altering the width and height properties in the actual logo.svg file